amineichou/born2beroot/README.md

 - `getent group sudo` / `getent group group_name`
 2. Create a new user :
 -  `sudo adduser username`
-- asign a password to it resoecting the password quality rules.
+- assign a password to it resoecting the password quality rules.
+- verify password expire info for new user using chage command : `sudo chage -l username`
+- assign the new user to sudo group: `sudo adduser username sudo`
+- assign the new user to user42 group: `sudo adduser username user42`